Slow internet? Tips to increase speed during coronavirus social distancing

-With a packed full of multiple devices, it might not be a surprise you're having trouble getting online.
-Just as the Mariani family in Havertown.
+With a home packed full of multiple devices, it might not be a surprise you're having trouble getting online.
+Just as the Mariani family in Havertown has experienced.

 Kim Mariani said, "We have four of us currently working from home, all with jobs entailing us to be in conference calls every day."